qureshiaquib/qureshiaquib.github.io/_posts/2024-10-14-automate-azure-alerts-with-amba.md

 ![Alerts configured for public IP Address](https://raw.githubusercontent.com/qureshiaquib/qureshiaquib.github.io/main/assets/14102024/publicip-address-metrics.jpg)

 Down below on each metrics you can see Deploy, ARM, Bicep and Policy button.
+This will be available for most of the metris on AMBA portal.

 ![AMBA portal showing Deploy button and Policy button](https://raw.githubusercontent.com/qureshiaquib/qureshiaquib.github.io/main/assets/14102024/alert-deployment-types.jpg)